Southwest Pacific Ocean and Indonesia

 • Species

-The Southwest Pacific Ocean region includes the waters of Indonesia, Malaysia, the Philippines, Papua New Guinea, Timor Leste and Solomon Islands.
-With a staggering number of coral reefs (nearly 600 different species of reef-building corals alone), the region nurtures six of the world’s seven marine turtle species and more than 2000 species of reef fish.
+The Southwest Pacific region includes the coral triangle and islands and waters of Indonesia, Papua New Guinea, Solomon Islands, and Fiji.
+With a staggering number of coral reefs, the region hosts six marine turtle species and more than 2000 species of reef fish.
 The Southwest Pacific also supports large populations of commercially important tuna, fueling a multi-billion dollar global tuna industry.
-Over 120 million people live in the region and rely on its coral reefs for food, income and protection from storms.
+Over 120 million people live in the region and rely on its coral reefs and mangrove forests for food, income and protection from storms.

-Current levels and methods of harvesting fish and other resources are not sustainable and place this important marine area and its people in jeopardy.
-A changing climate threatens coastal communities and imperils fragile reefs.
-The challenge ahead is to develop sustainable solutions for the Southwest Pacific's inhabitants while protecting one of the most diverse marine habitats on Earth.
-Together with conservation partners and the governments of the region, WWF works to safeguard this important region for its people and the world.
+Within these delicate landscapes and seascapes, unsustainable resource use, development, and climate change are pushing nature to the brink and further exacerbating human vulnerability.
+The challenge ahead is to develop sustainable solutions for the Southwest Pacific’s inhabitants and protect one of the most diverse marine habitats on Earth.
+Together with conservation partners and the region’s governments, WWF works to safeguard this important region for its people and the world.

 Species